 All are clear that the simple assumptions that the re-growth of trees can compensate for the immediate release of additional CO2 into the atmosphere are flawed.

-In the first paper, several scenarios are examined in which the harvesting and burning of live trees substitutes for coal.
+In the Ter-Mikaelian et al. paper, several scenarios are examined in which the harvesting and burning of live trees substitutes for coal.
 As the authors say: ‘These studies consistently show that harvesting live trees to produce bioenergy initially increases greenhouse gas emissions which may take decades to centuries to offset [even against coal]’. (p.60).
-And it is worth remembering that comparing any supposed clean energy to coal is a low bar.

 The argument is often made that if the annual growth of a forest exceeds total removals, this means that bioenergy from forests is carbon neutral (the ‘sustainable forest management’ argument).
 This is not correct, and the fallacy is subject to rebuttals in a large amount of academic literature, including in several of the detailed studies produced for the European Commission.
 It is a good example of the terms ‘sustainable’ and/or ‘renewable’ being misunderstood to be the same as carbon neutral.
 Ter-Mikaelian explains: